sergevas/iot-env/README.md

 # iot-env
-## This repository is work in progress"
+## This repository is work in progress
 An environmental monitoring field device implementation